 Princeton University is committed to recruiting and retaining outstanding faculty.
 The diversity of our faculty is critical for training future generations of scholars in every field who will go forward “in the nation’s service and the service of humanity.”
-In recruiting faculty, it is important to consider diversity as a part of excellence and central to the University’s mission.
+In recruiting faculty, it is important to consider candidates who bring diverse perspectives or experiences as a part of excellence and central to the University’s mission.

 There is no task more important for a department than a search for a new faculty member.
 Although faculty searches are time consuming, departments gladly give this time as the outcomes define the future of the department and the field.
 Each faculty search affects the quality of the department, as well as its diversity.

 The Office of the Dean of the Faculty has developed a Best Practices Guide for Faculty Search Officers and Search Committees.
 The guide outlines the expected protocols and best practices in faculty searches, providing committees and search officers with the strategic methods to conduct efficient, effective, fair and consistent searches that will yield an excellent pool of candidates.